peteroupc/MailLib/docs/PeterO.Text.Idna.md

 <b>Returns:</b>

-The domain name where each label with code points outside the Basic Latin range (U + 0000 to U + 007F) is encoded into Punycode.
+The domain name where each label with code points outside the Basic Latin range (U+0000 to U+007F) is encoded into Punycode.
 Labels where this is not possible remain unchanged.

 <b>Exceptions:</b>